-We propose a general framework to explore the interactions between design rules, overlay characteristics, and overlay modeling options.
-Yield loss due to overlay is modeled as a function of design-rule values and the overlay characteristics.
+We propose a novel yield model and incorporated it into a general framework for exploring the interactions between design rules, overlay characteristics, and overlay modeling options.
+The yield loss due to overlay is modeled as a function of design-rule values and the overlay characteristics.
 The proposed framework is the first of its kind and it can be used during process development to better define overlay-related design rules and project overlay requirements for the process.
-For demonstration purposes, the framework was used in this work to explore DP and overlay-related rules for the M1 layer as well as the polysilicon line-end extension over active rule at the 14nm node.
+For demonstration purposes, the framework was used in this work to explore DP and overlay-related rules for the M1 layer as well as the polysilicon LEE over active rule at the 14-nm node.
 Important conclusions could be drawn from our experimental results.
-One result shows that increasing the minimum mask-overlap length by 1nm would allow the use of a third-order wafer/sixth-order field-level overlay model instead of a sixth-order wafer/sixth-order field-level model with negligible impact on design.
+One result shows that increasing the minimum mask-overlap length by 1 nm would allow the use of a third-order wafer/sixth-order field-level overlay model instead of a sixth-order wafer/sixth-order field-level model with negligible impact on design.
 Another result shows that the minimum line-width and spacing rules have an insignificant impact yield and electrical variation.
 Although our studies were performed for a few rules at the M1 and poly layers, the framework is more general and can be used to explore other inter-layer overlay rules, for different MP technologies, and for different layers.
-In future work, we will extend our yield and design-impact analysis to a chip-level analysis across all layers in the design and explore other overlay-related rules especially rules related to cut-masks.
+In future work, we will extend our yield and design-impact analysis to a chip-level analysis across all layers in the design and explore other overlay-related rules, especially rules related to cut-masks.